Himolde-IBE110/Labs/README.md

 but for now that's just showing you that this page has created the same output as our original page "Hello HTML!", and the page title we've said is my first HTML page, and that's the amount of code it takes to construct that page.

 'Tags' are what we use to organize a text file (which is just a long string of characters) such that it represents a tree of elements that make up the html document.
 Tags are not the elements themselves, rather they're the bits of text you use to tell the computer where an element begins and ends.
+(Similar to Latex)
 When you 'mark up' a document, you generally don't want those extra notes that are not really part of the text to be presented to the reader.
 HTML borrows a technique from another language, SGML, to provide an easy way for a computer to determine which parts are "MarkUp" and which parts are the content.
 By using '<' and '>' as a kind of parentheses, HTML can indicate the beginning and end of a tag, i.e. the presence of '<' tells the browser 'this next bit is markup, pay attention'.

 ![A visualization of an HTML document / an HTML Page](structure.png)

 Whatever that tag (or 'open tag') does, it applies to the content following the tag.
-Unless you want that to be the entire rest of the document, you need to indicate when to stop using that tag and do something else, so '<' and '>' are again used.
+Unless you want that to be the entire rest of the document, you need to indicate when to stop using that tag and do something else, **so '<' and '>' are again used**.
 Since elements are typically nested within other elements, the browser needs to be able to distinguish between the end of the current tag or the beginning of a new tag (representing a nested element).
 This is done by adding a '/' right after the '<' to indicated that it's a 'close tag'.
 To indicate the beginning and end of a paragraph (indicated by the single letter 'p') you end up with something like this:
 ```html
     <p>This is my first paragraph!</p>
 ```